Theoretical Foundations of Conformal Prediction: Relaxations of test-conditional coverage: beyond binning

 Consequently, in the setting of relaxed (rather than almost sure) test-conditional coverage, our question is somewhat different from before.
 Again working in the setting $\cY=\R$, while before we asked whether it is possible for a procedure satisfying the original condition~\eqref{eqn:test-conditional-at-Xn+1} to return an interval of \emph{finite} length, now we ask whether a procedure satisfying the relaxed condition~\eqref{eqn:test_conditional_relax_alpha_delta} can return an interval of \emph{shorter} length than the trivial solution obtained via~\eqref{eqn:alpha_delta_trivial_solution} above.
 For example, we may ask, for any $\cC$ that achieves the relaxed test-conditional coverage condition~\eqref{eqn:test_conditional_relax_alpha_delta},

 Here $\cC_{\textnormal{split}; 1-c\alpha\delta}$ is the interval returned by running split conformal prediction at coverage level $1-c\alpha\delta$.
+Thus, the right-hand side of~\eqref{eqn:hardness-test-conditional-coverage-relaxed-ideal-lower-bound} can be interpreted as the expected length of the prediction set returned by the trivial solution defined in~\eqref{eqn:alpha_delta_trivial_solution}, when we use split conformal prediction to construct the initial set $\cC'(X_{n+1})$ (and minimize expected length over all possible choices of the parameter $c$).

-It turns out that, while we cannot prove this exact bound, the lower bound established in the following theorem tells a very similar story---we will explain more once we have stated the result.
+It turns out that, while we cannot prove this exact bound, the lower bound established in the following theorem tells a very similar story.
 In order to present the theorem we first need to define a new quantity: for $t\in[0,1]$, let $L_P(1-t)$ be the minimum length of any \emph{oracle} prediction interval $\cC^P_{1-t}$, which is constructed given knowledge of the distribution $P$ (i.e., not a distribution-free method), and has coverage level $1-t$:

-For example, if under the true distribution $P$ it holds that $Y=f(X) + \mathcal{N}(0,1)$ for some function $f$, then the minimum-length interval is given by $\cC^P_{1-t}(X) = f(X) \pm z^*_{1-t/2}$, where $z^*_{1-t/2}$ is the $(1-t/2)$-quantile of the standard normal distribution, and so $L_P(1-t) = 2z^*_{1-t/2}$.
+For example, if under the true distribution $P$ it holds that $Y=f(X) + \cN(0,1)$ for some function $f$, then the minimum-length interval is given by $\cC^P_{1-t}(X) = f(X) \pm z^*_{1-t/2}$, where $z^*_{1-t/2}$ is the $(1-t/2)$-quantile of the standard normal distribution, and so $L_P(1-t) = 2z^*_{1-t/2}$.
 For a general distribution $P$, we emphasize that this minimum length is \emph{not} over methods that have distribution-free validity; we are instead considering prediction intervals that are constructed using knowledge of $P$, which might be substantially narrower.
-These oracle lengths satisfy a natural property, which we state without proof: \begin{fact} For any distribution $P$, the oracle length $L_P(1-t)$ is a convex and nonincreasing function of $t$. \end{fact}
+These oracle lengths satisfy a natural property, which we state without proof: \begin{fact}[Convexity of the oracle prediction interval length] For any nonatomic distribution $P$, the oracle length $L_P(1-t)$ is a convex and nonincreasing function of $t$. \end{fact}

-Now we present the theorem: \begin{theorem} Suppose $\cC$ satisfies the distribution-free relaxed test-conditional coverage condition~\eqref{eqn:test_conditional_relax_alpha_delta}, and let $\cY=\R$.
+Now we present the theorem: \begin{theorem}[Hardness of relaxed test-conditional coverage (nonatomic setting)] Suppose $\cC$ satisfies the distribution-free relaxed test-conditional coverage condition~\eqref{eqn:test_conditional_relax_alpha_delta}, and let $\cY=\R$.
 Then, for any distribution $P$ on $\cX\times\R$ for which the marginal $P_X$ is nonatomic,